 You might even throw in long positions in wheat (WEAT), corn (CORN), soybeans (SOYB) and rice.

 The never dull and often controversial Stanford biology professor told me he expects that global warming is leading to significant changes in world weather patterns that will cause droughts in some of the largest food producing areas, causing massive famines.

 Food prices will skyrocket, and billions could die.

 At greatest risk are the big rice producing areas in South Asia, which depend on glacial run off from the Himalayas.
 If the glaciers melt, this crucial supply of fresh water will disappear.

-California faces a similar problem if the Sierra snowpack fails to show up in sufficient quantities, as it has done in two of the last three years.
+California faces a similar problem if the Sierra snowpack fails to show up in sufficient quantities, as it has done for the past five years.

 Rising sea levels displacing 500 million people in low-lying coastal areas is another big problem.